UltimatePea/underscore_c_compiler/README.md

 #How to run

-Downlaod the binary. compile digests all inputstream and put the content to output stream.
+Download the binary. compile digests all inputstream and put the content to output stream.

 ```
 $ ./compile <[inputfile] >[outputfile]